coolsoftwaretyler/mst-performance-testing/readme.md

 1. [Node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) in order to run node scripts and download dependencies with `npm`.
 2. [git](https://git-scm.com/) for source code management.
+3. [tee](https://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html) (most Mac OS and Linux machines will have this built in).

 ## Setup and running tests